Energy Future and Climate Commitment

 - Building Performance Ordinance: Continue to achieve 100 percent compliance as more buildings are phased into the requirements (for energy reporting and efficiency in commercial and industrial buildings).

 - Community Engagement: Build community partnerships and continue community engagement efforts.

 - Energy Codes: Implementation and continued training for staff and the building community on current codes; begin development of next update (2019) of energy codes.

 - EnergySmart and Partners for a Clean Environment (PACE): Partner with Boulder County to provide rebates and advising services to homes and businesses.

-- Marijuana Energy Requirements: Continued tracking and enforcement of the requirements for marijuana business to offset 100% of their electricity consumption with renewable energy; staff will also explore the possibility of updating the ordinance language to reflect long term goals for the program.
+- Marijuana Energy Requirements: Continued tracking and enforcement of the requirements for marijuana business to offset 100 percent of their electricity consumption with renewable energy; staff will also explore the possibility of updating the ordinance language to reflect long term goals for the program.

-- SmartRegs: Work towards 100% compliance in the final year of implementation of the requirements for energy efficiency in rental housing.
+- SmartRegs: Work toward 100 percent compliance in the final year of implementation of the requirements for energy efficiency in rental housing.

 - Universal Zero Waste Ordinance: Reduce landfill emissions through the implementation of this ordinance.

 In 2018, staff plans to continue to work on the following key energy pilot projects: